-Chambers USA ranks Mike as a leading lawyer in California in IP, stating that clients describe him as “very thorough and thoughtful.”
+Chambers USA ranks Mike as a leading intellectual property lawyer in California, stating that clients describe him as “very thorough and thoughtful.”
 Chambers also notes that he “knows the law, knows the technology and is very cost-effective.”
-Mike was also recognized for his work in California in the 2015-20 editions of IAM Patent 1000, which describe him as a "bigwig" in IP and recommend him as “a smart choice for technically complex patent spats.”
+Mike was also recognized for his work in California in the 2015-21 editions of IAM Patent 1000, which describe him as a "bigwig" in IP and recommend him as “a smart choice for technically complex patent spats.”
 He is also described as “a dexterous technology-focused litigator" and “top-notch licensing negotiator” – predominantly for US and European-based entities – who is "known for his detail-oriented approach and great sense of humour.”

 An electrical engineer, Mike has drafted and prosecuted patent applications in the semiconductor, software, hardware and other electro-mechanical technologies.
 He has also served as IP deal counsel in corporate transactions.

 - Represented Marvell Semiconductor, Inc. as lead trial counsel against a claim for patent indemnity brought by Emulex Corporation.
 Emulex sought over $26 million in damages but was only awarded a fraction of that amount ($4.7 million) by verdict after a three-week jury trial.
 (Cal.
 Sup.
 Court July 2015).